LACMIP/emu/docs/_documentation/citing.md

 title: Citations
 navcat: Workflows
 tags:
-last_modified_at: 2020-12-10
+last_modified_at: 2021-02-02
 ---

-**Proper citation of museum collections is critical to sustaining these resources and the reproducibility of your research.** If you intend to include LACMIP specimens or localities in publication, please follow the guidelines below.
-Likewise, in exchange for the use of LACMIP collections data in your research, we request that any resulting publications be shared with LACMIP staff.
+**Proper citation of museum collections is critical to sustaining these resources and the reproducibility of your research.** If you intend to include LACMIP specimens or localities in a forthcoming work, please follow the guidelines below.
+In exchange for the use of LACMIP collections data in your research, we request that any resulting publications be shared with LACMIP staff.

-Questions and related inquiries should be directed to the collections manager: [lwalker@nhm.org](lwalker@nhm.org).

 # Citing LACMIP specimens
 ## How to cite?